What is Bitcoin?

 Key Characteristics of Bitcoin

-• Scarcity: Currently, there are 19.6 million Bitcoins in circulation, and according to the design, the total supply will never exceed 21 million.
-It is projected that by around the year 2140, the last Bitcoin will be mined.
+Scarcity: Currently, there are 19.8 million Bitcoins in circulation.
+According to the design, the total supply will never exceed 21 million.
+There are 1,198,000 Bitcoins left to be mined, and it's projected that by around the year 2140, the last Bitcoin will be mined.
 The issuance of these remaining Bitcoins occurs through an energy-intensive process, with the mining reward halving approximately every four years.

 How Bitcoin Works

-The Bitcoin blockchain started in 2009 from zero, with the first 50 Bitcoins mined in the Genesis Block or Block zero.
+The Bitcoin blockchain started in 2009 from zero, with the first 50 Bitcoins mined in the Genesis Block or Block Zero.
 Initially, 50 Bitcoins were printed into existence every 10 minutes, but this mining reward is halved approximately every four years to control supply inflation.
-The upcoming halving, expected in April 2024, will reduce the mining reward to 3.125 BTC.
+The next halving is expected to occur in 2028 when the block reward will fall to 1.625 BTC.

 Bitcoin mining is not about Mathematical Puzzles